aydinnassehi/CMS_reviewer_assignment/readme.md

 # CMS Reviewer Assignment Optimiser
-A fairness‑driven reviewer assignment tool with soft topic preferences and co‑reviewer limits.
+A fairness-driven reviewer assignment tool with institution-conflict handling, automatic workload balancing, soft topic preferences, and co-reviewer limits.

-This repository provides a Python‑based Mixed Integer Programming (MIP) model for assigning pairs of reviewers to conference papers.
-The model enforces balanced workloads, limits reviewer partnerships, and incorporates topic similarity as a *soft* objective without affecting feasibility.
+This repository provides a Python-based Mixed Integer Programming (MIP) model for assigning pairs of reviewers to conference papers.
+The model enforces balanced workloads based on the number of papers and reviewers, prevents institutional conflicts, limits reviewer partnerships, and incorporates topic similarity as a soft objective without affecting feasibility.

 The optimiser is built using **PuLP** with the CBC solver.